kissen/fed/README.md

 that can handle all objects defined in the standard.
 Development happens in the `experiment/` branches, `master` doesn't even build right now.

-* `fedd` contains code for the backend so to speak, the federation daemon.

-* `fedweb` contains code for a basic web interface that speaks to `fedd`.
-Ideally it should be able to speak with any ActivityPub service.

-* `fedutil` contains shared code between `fedd` and `fedwweb`.
-In particular, it contains convenience functions that work on types from the `go-fed/activity` library.

 ## What I Would Like

 Current services like [Mastodon](https://joinmastodon.org/) or [Pleroma](https://pleroma.social/) do a bit too much for my liking and are difficult to install.
 I would like `fed` to be easy to deploy and self-host.
-The core service should be without any user interface, leaving it up to the user how to interact with it.
+The core service should be with only a minimal user interface, leaving it up to the user how to interact with it.

 I'm not sure if I will ever create something working.
 I do know that I